Aripiprazole for schizophrenia, bipolar disorder and tics

 What if I forget to give it?

 Give the missed dose when you remember during the day, as long as this is at least 12 hours before the next dose is due.

 What if I give too much?

-If you think you may have given your child too much aripiprazole, contact your doctor or your local NHS services (111 in England and Scotland; 0845 4647 in Wales) or take your child to hospital.
+If you think you may have given your child too much aripiprazole, contact your doctor or your local NHS services (111 in England and Scotland; 111 or 0845 4647 in parts of Wales) or take your child to hospital.